jrawbits/AccessR/README.md

     sudo echo "deb https://<my.favorite.cran.mirror>/bin/linux/ubuntu trusty/" > /etc/apt/sources.list.d/cran.list

+The repository is secured by a specific signature key.
+You need to install the key by doing this:

+    sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E084DAB9

 Then you can run these commands to install R itself, plus the development environment for compiliing packages from source: